 Most of the attention grabbed by the users will still be above the fold, no matter how carefully you designed your website.
 Optimizing the placement of ads and content on a website is a process that needs testing and experimentation.

-Look at your Google Analytics to determine the users’ demographics (browsers, devices, and screen size) and their behavior (bounce rate, engagement rate).
+Look at your Google Analytics to determine the users’ demographics (browsers, devices, and screen size) and their behavior (engagement rate, bounce rate).
 This analysis will provide depth metrics of how the users interact with your site.

 Once the audit is complete, the next step is testing.
 Now, you can develop ads and content placement ideas, use testing software to move elements around on a page, and test which performs best for your website.